 Bitbox is a digital sampler designed for Eurorack.
 It allows you to record your own WAV files or bring them over from your computer, trigger them via CV and MIDI, and manipulate them using slices and modulators.
 It provides the ability to perform tasks on your Eurorack that previously required a computer.
-The module's touch screen makes working with WAV files easy and intuitive.
+The module's touch screen makes working with WAV files easy and intuitive

 In this manual, we will start with an overview of the front panel and the main screen.
 Next, we will cover how to install the module in your rack and do initial setup of the firmware options.
 Once the module it set up, we will describe how to create a preset and configure cells.
 This will include a discussion of the different cell modes, and how to record a new WAV file.
 Next, we will go into more depth about preset management tasks.
 That will be followed by a discussion of how to use modulators, tracks and clock signals to synchronize playback across cells and with external devices.
 After that, we will cover how to backup your presets and WAV files, and upgrade or swap your firmware.
-We will provide a list of the changes between bitbox 1.2 and 2.0 at the end of the document.